asudox/lemmy-wikibot-rs/README.md

     - Install Rust if you haven't yet: https://www.rust-lang.org/tools/install

 3. Compile it with cargo: `cargo build --release`
-4. Create a new .env file in the directory with the following elements:
+4. Edit the `.env` file according to this table:

 | Key                      | Value                                                                |
 |--------------------------|----------------------------------------------------------------------|